Avro Vulcan: aerodynamics, systems, and Cold War deterrent role

 Doctrine Evolution: From High Altitude to Low Level

 The transition from high-altitude to low-level tactics represented a fundamental change in V-Force operations.
-Initially, the Vulcan was designed to operate at high altitudes above 50,000 feet, where it was relatively safe from most air defenses.
-This high-altitude strategy was effective against early Soviet air defense systems, allowing the Vulcan to penetrate enemy airspace with relative safety.
+Initially, the Vulcan was designed to operate at high altitudes above 50,000 feet, where it was relatively safe from most air defences.
+This high-altitude strategy was effective against early Soviet air defence systems, allowing the Vulcan to penetrate enemy airspace with relative safety.

 The introduction of Soviet surface-to-air missiles in the late 1950s forced a fundamental change in V-Force tactics.
 High-altitude operations became increasingly dangerous as Soviet SAM systems improved.
 The V-Force was forced to develop low-level penetration tactics, flying at altitudes below 500 feet to avoid detection and interception.